-Your garage might not look too glamorous but it’s likely full of expensive items.
-So, making sure your garage is insured should be of utmost importance.
-The good news is, it shouldn’t be a lengthy process and both the garage building and its contents can easily be insured.
+Your garage might not look too glamorous but it's likely full of expensive items.
+Making sure both the garage itself and its contents are covered should be a priority when you're shopping for home insurance.

 In This Guide: